murkl/arch-os/docs/DOCS.md

 This packages will be installed during minimal Arch without GNOME installation (180 packages in total):

 ```
-base base-devel linux-zen linux-firmware networkmanager pacman-contrib reflector pkgfile git nano [microcode_pkg]
+base base-devel linux-zen linux-firmware networkmanager pacman-contrib bash-completion reflector pkgfile git nano [microcode_pkg]
 ```

 #### Shell Enhancement Packages

-If the property `ARCH_OS_SHELL_ENHANCED_ENABLED` is set to `false`, the package `bash-completion` is installed by default.
-Otherwise:
+If the property `ARCH_OS_SHELL_ENHANCED_ENABLED` is set to `true` (default), these packages are installed and preconfigured (for root & user):

 ```
 fish starship exa neofetch